-To recognize the dedicated contributions that researchers have made in the photonics community, the Fitzpatrick Institute for Photonics (FIP)has created a FIP Pioneer Award to honor these individuals.
+To recognize the dedicated contributions that researchers have made in the photonics community, the Fitzpatrick Institute for Photonics has created the FIP Pioneer Award

 - 2021 - Rainer Weiss

 - 2018 - Steven Chu

 - 2017 - Eric Betzig

 - 2016 - W.E.
 Moerner

 - 2014 - Roger Y. Tsien